China July official services PMI dips to six-month low

 Economic growth picked-up slightly in the second quarter, accelerating to 7.5 percent from an 18-month low of 7.4 percent between January and March.

-Sunday’s survey showed a sub-index for business expectations rose to 61.5 last month from June’s 60.4, while the measure for new orders was flat at 50.7.
+Sunday’s survey showed a sub-index for business expectations rose to 63.9 last month from June’s 62.9, while the measure for new orders slipped to 50.3 from June’s 50.9.

 The services sector, which accounted for 45 percent of China’s gross domestic product in 2012 and roughly half of all jobs in the country, is expected to post steady growth in coming years as the economy matures.